gitjit/gitjit.github.io/_posts/aws/2020-01-03-aws-private-nat.md

 ]
 ---

-The objective of this post is to get a good understanding on Private subnets and NAT in AWS.
-We will see how to create a private subnet and add NAT support for the private subnet.
+The objective of this post is to get a good understanding on subnetting in VPC and how to create a private subnet in VPC.
+Let's get started.

 Let us start with a clean slate.
 When ever you create an EC2 Instance in a particular region, AWS creates following services in the background for us.